-- A. Computers and other electronic retrieval devices are defined as: laptop, tablet and netbook computers, other portable electronic retrieval devices and secondary devices such as flash drives and external hard drives. - B. Cell phones or smart phones or smart watches are not allowed during the contest. - C. Computers may be used only if the wireless capability is disabled.
-It is the responsibility of the contestant to disable the equipment. - D. Wired connections (Ethernet or phone) during the contest are not permitted. - E. Computers or other electronic equipment may not be used to receive information from any sources (coaches or assistants included) inside or outside the preparation room.
+- A. Computers and other electronic retrieval devices are defined as: laptop, tablet and netbook computers, other portable electronic retrieval devices and secondary devices such as flash drives and external hard drives. - B. Cell phones or smart phones are not allowed during the contest. - C. Removable wireless cards (wireless network interface controllers) must be removed before the beginning of the contest.
+It is the responsibility of the contestant to disengage the equipment. - D. Computers with built-in wireless capability may be used only if the wireless capability is disabled.
+It is the responsibility of the contestant to disable the equipment. - E. Wired connections (Ethernet or phone) during the contest are not permitted. - F. Computers or other electronic equipment may not be used to receive information from any sources (coaches or assistants included) inside or outside the preparation room.
 Internet access, use of e-mail, instant messaging or other means of receiving information from sources inside or outside the preparation room are prohibited.
-This statement does not preclude the use of timing devices. - F. Contestants may utilize allowable devices for the purpose of accessing stored files, but shall not use them to outline their speech or otherwise organize their thoughts. - G. The contestant shall not remove the electronic retrieval devices from the preparation area until after the contestant's speech has been delivered.
+This statement does not preclude the use of timing devices. - G. Contestants may utilize allowable devices for the purpose of accessing stored files, but shall not use them to outline their speech or otherwise organize their thoughts. - H. The contestant shall not remove the electronic retrieval devices from the preparation area until after the contestant's speech has been delivered.

-Sanction: Contestants found to have violated provisions B-G above shall be disqualified.
+Sanction: Contestants found to have violated provisions B-H above shall be disqualified.
 The contest director shall be empowered with the final decision concerning disqualification.

-- H. Devices must be muted in the preparation room during the contest.
+- I. Devices must be muted in the preparation room during the contest.
 Contestants should not play games or engage in other distracting activities on their electronic devices.
-Tournament officials may ask a contestant to power off the device if it becomes distracting. - I. Contestants from the same school may share computers during preparation.
+Tournament officials may ask a contestant to power off the device if it becomes distracting. - J. Contestants from the same school may share computers during preparation.
 However, conversing among contestants is not allowed.